twpayne/chezmoi/docs/CONTRIBUTING.md

 # Contributing

-`chezmoi` development happens on Github.
+chezmoi development happens on Github.
 When contributing, please first [open an issue](https://github.com/twpayne/chezmoi/issues/new) to discuss the change that you want to make.
 Bug reports and documentation improvements are particularly welcome.

 All changes are made via pull requests.
 In your pull request, please make sure
 that:

-* The commit messages match `chezmoi`'s convention, specifically that they being with a capitalized verb in the imperative and give a short description of what the commit does.
+* The commit messages match chezmoi's convention, specifically that they being with a capitalized verb in the imperative and give a short description of what the commit does.
 Detailed information or justification can be optionally included in the body of the commit message.

 * Commits are logically separate, with no merge or "fixup" commits.

-* All tests pass. `chezmoi`'s continuous integration tests include strict checks using [`github.com/golangci/golangci-lint`](github.com/golangci/golangci-lint) and [`mvdan.cc/gofumpt`](mvdan.cc/gofumpt).
+* All tests pass. chezmoi's continuous integration tests include strict checks using [`github.com/golangci/golangci-lint`](github.com/golangci/golangci-lint) and [`mvdan.cc/gofumpt`](mvdan.cc/gofumpt).